AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 1. What are the months with the highest average price and the highest number of bookings?
 2. How do cancellations impact monthly revenue and the percentage of revenue lost throughout the year?
-3. How does reservation lead time affect booking status (cancelled vs. not cancelled)?
+3. How does reservation lead time affect booking status (canceled vs. not canceled)?
 4. How does room price influence the probability of cancellation?
 5. How does the cancellation rate relative to canceled bookings differ between new and repeated guests?